edublancas/edublancas.github.io/resume/resume.md

 *Backend Engineer* \hfill June 2016 - Present

 * Lead a team of 4 to develop a Content Management System for a back office management company
+* Build an automated data pipeline to periodically perform record matching in four insurance company's catalogs.
+Deployment in Google Cloud using Python and Apache Airflow
 * Set up infrastructure to deploy projects using Continous Delivery
 * Develop Python package built on top of the App Engine SDK to enhance security and data integrity.
 The package is used in several ongoing projects
 * Deploy RESTful Web Services using Python and Google Cloud